fbz99/VM-Apps/README.md

   - `docker-compose.yml`: Docker Compose file for deploying a single instance each of Llama and Cheshire Cat.
 - **Portainer/**
   - `docker-compose.yml`: Docker Compose file for deploying Portainer to manage all containers on the VM.
+- **Scripts/**
+  - `deploy.sh`: Shell script for deploying containers.
+Use `-m` flag for multi-instance Cheshire Cat and `-s` flag for a single instance.
+  - `stop.sh`: Shell script for stopping all containers except for Portainer.

 ## Usage